smicha/crypto/README.md

-# RESTful API Example with golang
+Restful API Example with golang
 This is a restful api server only with **gorilla/mux** for encryption and decryption of pci data
 For simplifying code, this example uses a mock database that is `map[string]interface{}`